The Best Hostels in Stockholm

 Best Hostels in Stockholm – Generator Stockholm

 Generator is a chain of large hostels, but what they lack in intimacy they make up for in service, know-how, and scope.
+And this particular Generator is definitely one of the best hostels in Stockholm, one glaring weakness aside.

 Generator Stockholm takes pride in its location in the chic neighborhood of Torsgatan, which is just a five minute walk from the Central station.
 The hostel staff is friendly and welcomes guests around the clock.